-Founded by Flagship Pioneering in 2014, Rubius Therapeutics (NASDAQ: RUBY) is a biopharmaceutical company pioneering a new era of cellular medicines.
-The company’s proprietary RED PLATFORM® was designed to genetically engineer and culture Red Cell Therapeutics™ that are selective, potent, and ready-to-use cellular therapies for the potential treatment of several diseases across multiple therapeutic areas.
+Founded by Flagship Pioneering in 2014, Rubius Therapeutics (NASDAQ: RUBY) is a clinical-stage biopharmaceutical company pioneering a new era of cellular medicines.
+The company’s proprietary RED PLATFORM® was designed to genetically engineer and culture Red Cell Therapeutics™ (RCTs™) that are selective, potent, and off-the-shelf allogeneic cellular therapies for the potential treatment of diseases across multiple therapeutic areas.

-Rubius’ initial focus is to advance RCT™ product candidates for the treatment of rare diseases, cancer, and autoimmune diseases by leveraging three distinct therapeutic modalities — cellular shielding, potent cell-cell interaction, and tolerance induction.
+Rubius’ initial focus is to advance RCT product candidates for the treatment of cancer and autoimmune diseases by leveraging two distinct therapeutic modalities: potent cell-cell interaction and tolerance induction.